SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 Nasty bugs: Minecraft modding uses some advanced techniques such as Mixins and ClassLoaderTransformations, which means that although a Minecraft class has been reported as the cause, it does not mean the code executed inside is from Minecraft itself.
-Sponge and other plugins hook into the native methods and execute their own code; such as posting events.
-In that case you have to do a blind search for the malfeasant mod.
+Sponge and other plugins hook into the native methods and execute their own code, such as posting events.
+In that case you have to do a blind search for the misbehaving mod.
 These often occur only through interaction between some combinations of plugins and thus are very hard to find.